Technologicat/unpythonic/README.md

 For many examples, see the `test()` function in each submodule, the docstrings of the individual features, and this README.

+*This README doubles as the API reference, but occasionally, may be out of date at places.
+In case of conflicts in documentation, believe the unit tests first.
+Docstrings and this README should reflect them.*

 Meta:

  - [Design notes](#design-notes)